 Are EORI numbers mandatory for companies in Malta?

-If you need information on how to register for EORI, our lawyers in Malta are at your disposal with complete information.
+If you need information on how to register for EORI in 2024, our lawyers in Malta are at your disposal with complete information.
 It is useful to know that the procedure is simple and can be completed in just a few steps.

 Structure of EORI number in Malta

 All Maltese EORI numbers start with the country code which is MT.
 Since de decision of making EORI numbers similar to the companies’ VAT numbers, EORI numbers in Malta are corresponding with the economic operators’ VAT numbers, with a few exceptions.
 In customs declarations, economic operators must enter their VAT number with the country code MT in front.